niolabs/docs/docs/cli/list.md

 ```bash
 nio list blocks
 ```
-Will return a list of configured blocks in your running instance
+returns a list of configured blocks in your running instance
 ```
 Simulate
 Log